simeononsecurity/simeononsecurity.ch/content/articles/establishing-security-operations-center-best-practices/index.en.md

 Responsible for reviewing and analyzing security events, investigating potential security incidents, and escalating relevant threats to appropriate stakeholders.
 Security analysts possess strong analytical skills and are proficient in using various security tools and technologies to identify and respond to threats effectively.

 - **Incident Responders:**
-Act as the frontline defense against security incidents, showcasing the ability to swiftly identify, mitigate, and eradicate threats while minimizing business impact.
+Act as the frontline defense against security incidents, showing the ability to swiftly identify, mitigate, and eradicate threats while minimizing business impact.
 Incident responders have a deep understanding of incident response procedures and possess technical expertise to handle complex security incidents.

 - **Threat Intelligence Analysts:**
 Continuously monitor the threat landscape, identify emerging trends, and provide actionable intelligence to the SOC team, helping them stay ahead of potential attacks.
 Threat intelligence analysts possess strong research and analytical skills, enabling them to identify and interpret relevant threat information from various sources.